Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Zettelkasten-method_with_Obsidian_Zotero_7/05_Set_Up_Zettelkasten_Obsidian_and_Zotero_7.md

 2. **Zettel Template**

 *In Obsidian:*
-**Add in Folder BACKEND/TEMPLATES** new note "Zotero_Template" and copy the following template in it (or use/build your own):
+**Add in Folder BACKEND/TEMPLATES** new note "Zettel_Template" and copy the following template in it (or use/build your own):

 ```
 ---